Dark Hedges 2022 Programme

 New Cinema

-Our lineup also includes We’ll also be screening Eugene Mcpeake’s short anthology of six individual traditionally themed Irish ghost stories (Saturday 29 October).
+We’ll also be screening Eugene Mcpeake’s short anthology of six individual traditionally themed Irish ghost stories and Pat Higgins’s brilliantly titled horror-musical Powertool Cheerleaders Vs The Boyband of The Screeching Dead.

 All our new films will take place at the Belfast Film Festival’s Beanbag Cinema.